Productivity and Human Capital: The Italian Case

 Partners: University of Bern (UBERN, Coordinator); University College Dublin (UC Dublin); Ecorys Nederland; London School of Economics and Political Science (LSE); Paris School of Economics (PSE); Stichting Dienst Landbouwkundig Onderzoek (DLO); Athens University of Economics and Business (AUEB-RC); Vienna Institute for International Economic Studies (WIIW); University of Surrey and the Centre for Economic Policy Research (CEPR).

-LdA Researchers: Giorgio Barba Navaretti, Gabriele De Carli, Emanuele Forlani, Marco Leonardi, Elena Meschi, Giovanni Pica and Anna Rosso
+LdA Researchers: Giorgio Barba Navaretti, Gabriele De Carli, Sante De Pimto, Giulia Felice, Emanuele Forlani, Paolo Garella, Marco Leonardi, Elena Meschi, Giovanni Pica and Anna Rosso

-Goals: The aim of the project is to produce improved understanding of Non Tariff Measures (NTM) and empirically testing their impact on international investment and trade, together with their effects on a variety of social and economic outcomes, including their impact on income and inequality.
+Goals: The aim of the project is to produce improved understanding of Non-Tariff Measures (NTM) and empirically testing their impact on international investment and trade, together with their effects on a variety of social and economic outcomes, including their impact on income and inequality.
+We analyze the NTM from the perspective of both protected and harmed individuals.

 Value Added in Motion.
 The Future Geography of Production, Migration and Energy (VAM)